-Once qualified, you continue to benefit from the exemption but any change in circumstances must be reported to the assessor to avoid penalties.
+Once qualified, you continue to benefit from the exemption but any change in status or income, must be reported to the assessor to avoid penalties.
 For information, call 206-296-3920.

 If you are not currently receiving SSI benefits, you must complete a Proof of Disability Form (.PDF).

 Senior Citizens/Disabled Deferral

 If you are 60 or older or are retired because of physical disability, meet equity requirement, living in the home for more than nine months in a calendar year and have annual household disposable income of $67,411 or less for the previous year, you may qualify for deferral of your property tax liability.
 Any unpaid past year taxes can also be deferred, providing you owned the property during those years.
 Deferred taxes plus accumulated interest become a lien on your property until the total amount is repaid.
 For information, call 206-263-2338.

 Limited Income Deferral

 If you meet qualification, you can defer 2nd installment of your property taxes /or special assessments.

 To qualify, you must have owned your property for five years, meet equity requirement, living in the home as of January 1 of the application year and more than nine months during that year and every subsequent year and have annual household disposable income of $57,000 or less for the previous year.
 The first half of your taxes, due April 30th, must be paid before applying for the deferral on your second installment due October 31st.
 The rate of interest for the deferral is based on an average of the federal short-term rate, plus 2 percent.
 The application deadline is September 1 of each year.
 The deferred taxes, plus accumulated interest, become a lien on your property until the total amount is repaid.
 For more information, call 206-263-2338.